Image of bold text reading Page 5

 Community Resource Unit Ltd. (CRU)

-Inclusive Employment Fact Sheet 7: This fact sheet provides information on the benefits of employing a person with disability, tips on recruiting, supports for employers and job mentors.
+Inclusive Employment Factsheet 7: This fact sheet provides information on the benefits of employing a person with disability, tips on recruiting, supports for employers and job mentors.

-Inclusive Employment Factsheet 6: This fact sheet provides about Job Mentors and Thinking Long-term
+Inclusive Employment Factsheet 6: This fact sheet provides about Job Mentors and Thinking Long-term.

 Video